rikhuijzer/phd-thesis/chapters/4.typ

     Selecting the right individuals for a sports team, organization, or military unit has a large influence on the achievements of the organization.
     However, the approaches commonly used for selection are either not reporting predictive performance or not explainable (i.e., black box models).
     In the present study, we introduce a novel approach to selection research, using various machine learning models.
-    We examined 274 recruits, of whom 196 dropped out, who performed a set of physical and psychological tests.
+    We examined 274 special forces recruits, of whom 196 dropped out, who performed a set of physical and psychological tests.
     On this data, we compared four machine learning models on their predictive performance, explainability, and stability.
     We found that a stable rule-based (SIRUS) model was most suitable for classifying dropouts from the special forces selection program.
-    With an averaged area under the curve score of 0.70, this model had a high predictive performance, and was most explainable and stable compared to the alternative models.
+    With an averaged area under the curve score of 0.70, this model had good predictive performance, while remaining explainable and stable.
     Furthermore, we found that both physical and psychological variables were related to dropout.
     More specifically, a higher score on the 2800 meters time, connectedness, and skin folds were most strongly associated with dropping out.
     We discuss how researchers and practitioners can benefit from these insights in sport and performance contexts.